Katana Zero: Gameplay

-Katana Zero is a 2D platform and hack-and-slash game presented from a side-scrolling perspective.
-Controlling the player character, the katana-wielding assassin Subject Zero, the single player completes assassination contracts for a psychiatrist.
+Katana Zero is a 2D platform and hack and slash game presented from a side-scrolling perspective.
+Controlling the player character, the katana-wielding assassin Subject Zero, the player completes assassination contracts for a psychiatrist.
 Zero can run, jump, wall kick, pick up and throw items, attack using his katana, and dodge.
 Zero's ability to slow down time and predict the future allows the player to activate a slow motion effect, enabling them to predict enemy movement easier, although use is limited by a meter that gradually refills.
 The game features eleven levels, which use Zero's precognition as a framing device; the player's attempts to complete each level are presented as possible scenarios Zero has foreseen.

 Levels are split into several rooms, and the player must kill every enemy in a room using their sword, throwable objects, such as lamps and pots, or environmental hazards, such as lasers.
 Aside from occasional bosses, each enemy dies in a single hit.
 Certain levels feature unique game mechanics, such as a stealth mission in a nightclub, a motorcycle chase, and an alternate player character.
 Any damage results in instant death for Zero, requiring the player to restart from the most recent checkpoint.
 Katana Zero has been frequently compared to Hotline Miami (2012), as both feature levels filled with enemies, one-hit kills, and require players to determine their chosen route strategically.
-Outside the main game, there are two additional game modes: hard mode features more difficult levels with new enemy varieties, reworked bosses, and additional challenges; and speedrun mode challenges the player to complete every level in the fastest time possible, with the options to modify enemy behavior and skip cutscenes.
+Outside of the main game, there are two additional game modes: hard mode features more difficult levels with new enemy varieties, reworked bosses, and additional challenges; and speedrun mode challenges the player to complete every level in the fastest time possible, with the options to modify enemy behavior and skip cutscenes.